 - EPS (non-GAAP): $0.20 vs analyst expectations of $0.20 (small miss)

 - Revenue Guidance for Q1 2024 is $165 million at the midpoint, below analyst estimates of $166.2 million

 - Free Cash Flow was -$310,000, down from $14.65 million in the previous quarter

-- Inventory Days Outstanding: 93, down from 107 previous quarter
+- Inventory Days Outstanding: 101, up from 99 in the previous quarter

 With customers across the foundry and fabless markets, FormFactor (NASDAQ:FORM) is a US-based provider of test and measurement technologies for semiconductors.

 FormFactor was founded in 1993 by former IBM researcher, Igor Khandros.
 The initial products served three semiconductor applications: sockets, packaging, and probe cards.
 FormFactor went public in June of 2003.